univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

      - Description

    * - Name
-     - A free selectable name for the blocklist.
+     - A free selectable name for the block list.

    * - Retention time
      - Retention time for entries in this block list (expired block list